Susan Cox Powell remains missing. A judge declared her dead under Utah law on Dec. 6, 2014, five years from the date she was last seen alive.

 “I think everybody involved in the case has struggled at one point or another with it.”Ellis Maxwell

 In the years since his retirement, Ellis had made sporadic progress on a book of his own.
-He hoped it would provide insight to other police agencies about lessons he learned through the course of the investigation.
+He hoped it would provide insight to other police officers and agencies about lessons he learned through the course of the investigation.

 “I thought I could have that thing written in six months but it’s tough because I’m basically just reliving the case,” Ellis said.
 “I’d sit down and I’d start typing and I’ll type and type and type and do this and do that and then next thing you know, I can’t sleep for two, three days.”

 More recently, Ellis has focused on launching a non-profit organization called Shield Guardian.
 He’s also started sharing his experiences through his website, ellismaxwell.com.

 “I have empathy for the Coxes,” Ellis said.
 “I can’t imagine losing a child and never being able to see them again or put them to rest or not ever have any answers.
 That would be something I wouldn’t wish upon my worst enemy.
 That’s just horrible.”

 Dave provides his theory on what happened to Susan Cox Powell in the finale of Cold: Angel of Hope.